Seeking Renewal

 Volunteer with Our Outreach Team

-Our Outreach team partners with amazing local organizations to actively meet the needs of families, the physically vulnerable, and people experiencing homelessness.
+Our Outreach Team partners with amazing local organizations to actively meet the needs of families, the physically vulnerable, and people experiencing homelessness.

 learn more